 - 1. Write a program capable of repeatedly generating a sequence of N random integers, sorting them in decreasing order using each of the three algorithms, and printing the average running time for each of the algorithms.
-You may use code provided in the textbook or in class, but if you do, please cite your references via comments in your code.
-We will give guidance on how to implement random number generation in class. - 2.
+You may use code provided in the textbook or in class, but if you do, please cite your references via comments in your code. - 2.
 For each power of 10, e.g. $N = 10, 100, 1000, \ldots$, run your program until sorting takes longer than 2 minutes elapsed time for one of the algorithms.
 Tabulate the results (and plot them, if you have familiarity with a graphing program). - 3.
 Add a routine to your program in (1) to generate a strictly increasing sequence of integers (instead of a random sequence).
 Then repeat (2) for a strictly increasing sequence of N integers.